Vought F4U Corsair: Enhancement for carrier suitability

 FAA Corsair Is at NAS Quonset Point, 1943.

-In the early days of World War II, Royal Navy fighter requirements had been based on cumbersome two-seat designs, such as the fighter/dive-bomber Blackburn Skua (and its turreted derivative the Blackburn Roc) and the fighter/reconnaissance Fairey Fulmar, since it was expected that they would encounter only long-range bombers or flying boats and that navigation over featureless seas required the assistance of a radio operator/navigator.
-The Royal Navy hurriedly adopted higher-performance single-seat aircraft such as the Hawker Sea Hurricane and the less robust Supermarine Seafire alongside, but neither aircraft had sufficient range to operate at a distance from a carrier task force.
+In the early days of World War II, Royal Navy fighter requirements had been based on cumbersome two-seat designs, such as the fighter/dive-bomber Blackburn Skua (and its turreted derivative the Blackburn Roc) and the fighter/reconnaissance Fairey Fulmar, since it was expected that they would encounter only long-range bombers or flying boats; that navigation over featureless seas required the assistance of a radio operator/navigator.
+The Royal Navy hurriedly adopted higher-performance single-seat aircraft such as the Hawker Sea Hurricane and the less robust Supermarine Seafire alongside.
+Still, neither aircraft had sufficient range to operate at a distance from a carrier task force.
 The Corsair was welcomed as a more robust and versatile alternative.

-In November 1943, the Royal Navy received its first batch of 95 Vought F4U-1s, which were given the designation "Corsair [Mark] I".
+In mid 1943, the Royal Navy received its first batch of 95 Vought F4U-1s, which were given the designation "Corsair [Mark] I".
 The first squadrons were assembled and trained on the U.S. East Coast and then shipped across the Atlantic.
 The Royal Navy put the Corsair into carrier operations immediately.
-They found its landing characteristics dangerous, suffering a number of fatal crashes, but considered the Corsair to be the best option they had.
+They found its landing characteristics dangerous, with many fatal crashes, but considered the Corsair the best option they had.

 In Royal Navy service, because of the limited hangar deck height in several classes of British carrier, many Corsairs had their outer wings "clipped" by 8 in to clear the deckhead.
 The change in span brought about the added benefit of improving the sink rate, reducing the F4U's propensity to "float" in the final stages of landing.

-The Royal Navy developed a number of modifications to the Corsair that made carrier landings more practical.
+The Royal Navy developed several modifications to the Corsair that made carrier landings more practical.
 Among these were a bulged canopy (similar to the Malcolm Hood), raising the pilot's seat 7 in, and wiring shut the cowl flaps across the top of the engine compartment, diverting oil and hydraulic fluid spray around the sides of the fuselage.
 The curved approach used with the Seafire was also adopted for landing Corsairs, ensuring the flight deck was kept in sight as long as possible.